Truce off, Maoists & Mamata declare war

 Chief minister Mamata Banerjee announced the resumption of joint operations against the Maoists on Monday, hours after the rebels called off a “ceasefire” and warned her government with a chilling message that said, “The truce is over.”

 The Maoists backed up their threat by killing two Trinamool Congress supporters in Purulia, not far from the spot where Mamata had addressed a rally on November 11.
 On Monday evening, 12 guerrillas stormed retired schoolteacher Ajit Singh Sardar’s house at Khunta village of Ghatbera located at the foot of the Ayodhya hills and killed him along with younger son Baku.
-The Maoists were looking for Ajit’s elder son Rajen, who is believed to be playing a key role in the Trinamool Congress-led Jangalmahal Unnayan
+The Maoists were looking for Ajit’s elder son Rajen, who is believed to be playing a key role in the Trinamool Congress-led Jangalmahal Unnayan Birodhi Protirodh Mancha, an anti-Maoist forum.

 “The joint forces operations will resume.
 I have given them (Maoists) time for the last five months (since she assumed office).
 I will wait no more,” Mamata said, terming the rebels “murderers, “terrorists” and “mafia”.

-ly a month after the chief minister — at a rally in Jhargram on October 18 — set the rebels a seven-day deadline to give up arms and sit for talks.
+The spectre of a new phase of violence in Jangalmahal came nearly a month after the chief minister — at a rally in Jhargram on October 18 — set the rebels a seven-day deadline to give up arms and sit for talks.
 While there was no official word on the resumption of joint operations after that, Mamata repeatedly said murderers couldn’t be allowed to roam free while the administration stepped up police operations.

 The Maoists called an end to the “truce” in a letter addressed to the interlocutors.
 The letter, dated October 31, was revealed to the media only on Monday, a day after joint forces arrested key PCPA leader and Jnaneswari Express carnage suspect Asit Mahato.
 “Neither the government nor you have kept your word according to the ceasefire agreement.
-So, the truce is
+So, the truce is over,” said the letter signed by Maoist state secretary Akash, referring to a joint statement with the interlocutors on September 30 in which the rebels promised a “ceasefire to create a conducive atmosphere for talks”.

-sympathizers.
+As fledgling hopes of peace in Jangalmahal headed for a premature death, the chief minister also announced a crackdown on Maoist sympathizers.
 “All sympathizers, including two Jadavpur University professors, will also face action.
 Maoists are a banned organization and none can conspire to help them and glorify their misdeeds.
 These are murderers, terrorists and mafia.
 Earlier, it was alleged Mamata Banerjee supports Maoists.
 Now, we’ve proved with our blood who supports them.
 The guns will be snatched away.
 It is now the CPM armed cadres who are helping them,” she said.

 Mamata indicated her hardening of stance in public rallies after back-to-back murders of her partymen in Jangalmahal.
 She, however, left the door ajar for talks.
 But her government did not “officially” respond to the joint statement.
 While Mamata warned the rebels not to test her patience, joint forces operations also were not curbed, though they were fine-tuned to respond only to specific intelligence inputs.

+BLOODY RERUN?
 627 people have died in Jangalmahal since 2009 501 of the dead were civilians 52 were security personnel 74 suspected rebels were killed in ant-Maoist operationsRebels seek govt reply in writing

-fire agreement, we again wrote to you how the government was violating the ceasefire conditions and asked a few specific questions.
+Kolkata: The Maoists said in their letter peace initiatives were useless without official communication from the government.
+“We want a written and official reply from the government.
+We had given our commitment in writing.
+After signing the ceasefire agreement, we again wrote to you how the government was violating the ceasefire conditions and asked a few specific questions.
 But the government chose to remain silent,” the Maoist state chief said, concluding that neither the state nor the Centre wanted peace.

-deprived class.
+“Confrontation is the only path to support the tortured and deprived class.
 Talks and truce will be there on the way.
 So, we had accepted your dialogue proposal,” Akash added, also lashing out at the mediators for their studied silence on ‘rights violations’.
 “Forty-five people have been killed by Trinamool men in the past five months.
 CPM mafias in the coal belt have been replaced by Trinamool gangsters.
 Even after this, you (interlocutors) are silent on Trinamool-led violence.
 You can only raise your voice to blame us, the Maoists,” Akash said.
 He also alleged Mamata had tried to disrupt the entire peace process by appointing Union minister Mukul Roy to speak with jailed Maoists and tribal leaders.

 The Maoist leader further alleged that the government, while dangling the “peace” carrot, had been strengthening the hands of Trinamool Congress-led armed vigilante groups, “who are roaming around with automatic guns”.